Yisroel Dovid Weiss

-Yisroel Dovid Weiss (ישראל דוד ווייס; born 1956) is an American Haredi Jew, activist, and spokesman for a minority branch of small fringe group Neturei Karta, a Haredi anti-Zionist group.
+Yisroel Dovid Weiss (ישראל דוד ווייס; born 1952) is an American anti-Zionist activist, rabbi, and spokesman for the worldwide religious group Neturei Karta.
 Residing in Monsey, New York, he believes that Jews should peacefully oppose the existence of the Israeli state: "It would be forbidden for us to have a State, even if it would be in a land that is desolate and uninhabited."
-Neturei Karta's views are rejected by the majority of Orthodox Jews worldwide.
+He advocates a complete return of land to Palestinians, rejecting the '67 borders and advocating coexistence.
+He believes that the restoration of the Land of Israel to the Jews should only happen with the coming of the Messiah, and not by self-determination.